supervisely/developer-portal/app-development/apps-with-gui/autostart.md

 activate_on_autostart()
 ```

-Now our button will become active (green) immediately after start.
+Now our button will become active (green) immediately after start and we can control this behavior with `autostart` environment.

 ![Activated](https://github.com/supervisely/developer-portal/assets/87002239/7e0173e5-04de-4b0a-8dfe-d64eeffa2bc5)